gabrielgasp/GabrielGasp/README.md

 </p>
 <p align="left" >
 I'm a Brazilian full-stack web developer (though my ❤️ lies with backend).<br />
-As tech-lover since childhood, I believe that programming is the closest thing we have to superpowers.<br />
+As a tech-lover since childhood, I believe that programming is the closest thing we have to superpowers.<br />
 That's why I'm always trying to make a positive impact on people's lives through my skills.
 <br /><br />
 Ps: I'm currently looking for a job as a programmer.
 If you think you have an opportunity for me, feel free to send me a message, I would love to chat about it 😉